bioaster/biotracs-m-atlas/README.md

 BioTracs modules only rely on MATLAB software.

-The other biotracs-modules that `biotracs-atlas` relies on are given in the file `packages.json`.
-Please recursively download these depdencies in the same directory where `biotracs-atlas` module is located.
-All these modules are provided on github.
+The other biotracs applications this application relies on are given in the file `packages.json`.
+Please recursively download these depdencies in the same directory where this module is located.
+All the necessary biotracs apps are provided on github.

+All external vendor software or code sources are provided on the `externs` folder of this module.

 # License